 For example, satisfaction amongst finance industry customers has largely recovered since the global financial crisis.
 However, specific banks that have been plagued with scandals rank near or at the bottom of the NPS average for the industry.

 A great product combined with strong customer service is often enough to survive a downward trend in overall customer sentiment.
 However, a poor experience in a disliked industry can lead to a swift and significant reduction in a company’s Net Promoter Score.

 Customer experience is crucial

 Offering a highly demanded product isn’t enough.
 It’s important to make sure that people have a great experience while using it.
 And that’s something McDonald’s learned the hard way.
-Even though it’s one of the most recognizable brands in the world, the largest fast food chain has a devastating NPS of -8 in USA.
+Even though it’s one of the most recognizable brands in the world, the largest fast-food chain has a devastating NPS of -8 in the USA.

 In comparison, McDonald’s’ direct competitor, KFC, isn’t doing quite great, but at least they have a positive NPS of 14.